tuconnaisyouknow/todo-list/README.md

-# Admin console web interface
+# Todo list web interface

-This project is a web interface to administrate docker environement and WireGuard VPN clients.
+This project is a web interface to create a todo list written in React.